ropensci-archive/monkeylearn/README.md

 How to find extractors?
 -----------------------

-You can find extractors and their IDs, including extractors for text in Spanish, at <https://app.monkeylearn.com/main/explore> Here are a few ones for text in English:
+You can find extractors and their IDs, including extractors for text in Spanish, at <https://app.monkeylearn.com/main/explore>

+There is no endpoint for automatically finding all extractors, but if you find one in the website you particularly like and use a lot in your language and application, you could choose to save its id as an environment variable as explained [here](http://stat545.com/bit003_api-key-env-var.html).
+Reading about extractors on the website will give you a good overview of their characteristics and original application.

+Here are a few ones for text in English:

 -   [Entity extractor](https://app.monkeylearn.com/extraction/extractors/ex_isnnZRbS/tab/description-tab), `extractor_id = "ex_isnnZRbS"` (used in the first example).
 Extract Entities from text using Named Entity Recognition (NER).
 NER labels sequences of words in a text which are the names of things, such as person and company names.
 This implementation labels 3 classes: PERSON, ORGANIZATION and LOCATION.
 This NER tagger is implemented using Conditional Random Field (CRF) sequence models.